chelahmy/harubi/docs/beat.md

 If the global $harubi_permission_controller is set then it will be invoked before the $controller.
 Next, if the $harubi_permission_controller does not return TRUE then beat() will not invoke the $controller and instead beat() will exit with the return value of the $harubi_permission_controller as JSON when it is an array, or as is.

-The $harubi_permission_controller function should have three parameters: $model, $action, and $token.
+The $harubi_permission_controller function should have two parameters: $model and $action.
 Both values of $model and $action will be taken from the matching beat() arguments.
-The $token value will be taken from $_REQUEST if available.
-Otherwise, the $token value will be set to an empty string.

 ##Parameters